nathjaco1016/comp423-course-notes/docs/tutorials/go-setup.md

 }
 ```

 You now have a simple Go program!
-Using the Println function from fmt (which we imported above) we were able to write a function in the function main (from the main package) that will print "Hello COMP423" when we run the file.
+Using the Println function from fmt (which we imported above), we are able to write a function in the function main (from the main package) that will print "Hello COMP423" when we run the file.

 <br>